Holiday inspiration currently loading...

 £595 per person for April & October and £655 for May to September.

-Prices based on 6 nights based on two adults sharing a double or twin ensuite room on a bed & breakfast basis.
+The price is based on two adults sharing a double or twin ensuite room for six nights on a bed & breakfast basis.
 This includes ferry travel from Oban to Coll, Coll to Tiree and Tiree to Oban for car and passengers, as well as a half day private tour with local guide on Coll.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.